Templates · Tax

 TaxCapital Gains Tracker

-Track realized capital gains and losses across all asset types for tax planning.
-Separates short-term and long-term gains, tracks loss carryforwards, and helps estimate your tax liability before year-end.
+Stay on top of your realized gains and losses across all asset types so tax season does not catch you off guard.
+This tracker separates short-term and long-term gains, manages loss carryforwards, and helps you estimate your tax bill before year-end.

 Clarity connects to your financial accounts and automates what this template does manually.
 Real-time data, zero data entry, and AI-powered insights.